stablecabal/gyre-www/docs/install/01-docker.md

 # Docker

+Gyre can be run in Docker, either locally or on a cloud host like vast.ai.
+This allows us to easily manage Gyre's dependancies.

+The default Docker images come compiled with Cuda 11.8, giving better performance on RTX4080 & 4090 cards than using the manual installation.

+The basic command to run Gyre in Docker looks something like this:

 ```
-docker run --gpus all -it -p 50051:50051 \
+docker run --gpus all -it -p 5000:5000 -p 50051:50051 \
   -e HF_API_TOKEN={your huggingface token} \
   -e SD_LISTEN_TO_ALL=1 \
   -v $HOME/.cache/huggingface:/huggingface \
   -v `pwd`/weights:/weights \
-  hafriedlander/gyre:xformers-latest
+  hafriedlander/gyre:cuda118-xformers-latest
 ```

 #### Localtunnel